alexa-samples/skill-sample-nodejs-fact/instructions/setup-vui-alexa-hosted.md

 Build an engaging facts skill about any topic.
 Alexa will select a fact at random and share it with the user when the skill is invoked.

-## Setting up Voice User Interface with Alexa Hosted
+## Setting up Your Alexa Skill in the Developer Console (Alexa Hosted)

 With an Alexa-hosted skill, you can build, edit, and publish a skill without leaving the developer console.
 The skill includes a code editor for managing and deploying the backend code for your skill.